greg-js/arch-wiki-md-repo/wiki/_content/english/PC Engines.md

 ### Install the system

-The most comftable way to install Arch now is to start the sshd and use [Install guide](/index.php/Install_guide "Install guide")
+The most comfortable way to install Arch now is to start the sshd and use [Install guide](/index.php/Install_guide "Install guide")

 You may need to get a new IP with dhclient and start sshd